Jenil-Vekaria/GoogleExtensions/README.md

 ## How To Install:

 1. Download the extension file
-2. Open "chrome://extensions/" on the chrome tab
+2. Open "chrome://extensions/"
 3. Enable the "Developer Mode", located on the top right
 4. Click on "Load Unpacked"
 5. Select the file you've download

-#### Note: Referesh the browser once all the steps have been done
+#### Note: Refresh the browser once all the steps have been done